skydread1/portfolio/src/loicb/server/content/portfolio/blog-django.md

                       :src-dark "/assets/loic-blog-logo.png"
                       :alt "Logo referencing Aperture Science"}}
 +++
-I developed my tech blog in python using the Django framework.
+I developed a tech blog in python using the Django framework.
 Thus, it is Server-Side Rendered.

 The blog is deployed on AWS Beanstalk, the static files are served from an AWS S3 bucket, and the production data is stored in an AWS RDS Postgres database.